-7. CONSEQUENCES OF NON-COMPLIANCE
+CONSEQUENCES OF NON-COMPLIANCE

-7.1 From a legal perspective:

-- a) Non-compliance with the Compliance Regulations on the part of the Ventura Prime FX and/or its Employees may result in the Ventura Prime FX and/or Employees facing criminal prosecution and are liable on summary conviction to a fine or imprisonment not exceeding two years or both. - b) non-compliance with the requirements of the Anti-Money Laundering Regulations or any directive issued thereunder on the part of the Ventura Prime FX and/or its Employees may result in the Ventura Prime FX and/or Employees facing criminal prosecution and are liable: - 7.2 From a commercial perspective there would likely be significant reputational damage if the Ventura Prime FX and/or its Employees were not compliant with these requirements.
+- 1. From a legal perspective: - a.
+Non-compliance with the Compliance Regulations on the part of the Ventura Prime FX and/or its Employees may result in the Ventura Prime FX and/or Employees facing criminal prosecution and are liable on summary conviction to a fine or imprisonment not exceeding two years or both. - b. non-compliance with the requirements of the Anti-Money Laundering Regulations or any directive issued thereunder on the part of the Ventura Prime FX and/or its Employees may result in the Ventura Prime FX and/or Employees facing criminal prosecution and are liable: - 2.
+From a commercial perspective there would likely be significant reputational damage if the Ventura Prime FX and/or its Employees were not compliant with these requirements.

-8. COMPLIANCE OFFICER
+COMPLIANCE OFFICER

-8.1 Compliance Officer
+1. Compliance Officer

-- (a) Ventura Prime FX shall appoint a senior member of Staff to the position of Compliance Officer as per section 5.3 of the guidelines issued by Labuan FSA - (b) The Compliance Officer: - (i) must be a senior and key member of its Staff; - (ii) must be sufficiently independent to perform his or her role objectively; - (iii) must have sufficient resources, including time to perform his or her functions effectively; and - (iv) must have unrestricted access to all books and records of the Ventura Prime FX and to its Personnel, including executive and non-executive directors, senior management and auditors. - (c) To avoid possible conflicts of interest, the terms of reference of a Compliance Officer should clearly state that, in respect of compliance matters, his or her duties should not be subordinated to the interests, or perceived interests, of the Ventura Prime FX.. - (d) The duties and responsibilities of the Compliance Officer) shall include:
+- a.
+Ventura Prime FX shall appoint a senior member of Staff to the position of Compliance Officer as per section 5.3 of the guidelines issued by Labuan FSA - b.
+The Compliance Officer: - i. must be a senior and key member of its Staff; - ii. must be sufficiently independent to perform his or her role objectively; - iii. must have sufficient resources, including time to perform his or her functions effectively; and - iv. must have unrestricted access to all books and records of the Ventura Prime FX and to its Personnel, including executive and non-executive directors, senior management and auditors. - e.
+To avoid possible conflicts of interest, the terms of reference of a Compliance Officer should clearly state that, in respect of compliance matters, his or her duties should not be subordinated to the interests, or perceived interests, of the Ventura Prime FX.. - f.
+The duties and responsibilities of the Compliance Officer) shall include:

-8.2 Compliance Manual
+2. Compliance Manual

-- (a) establishing and maintaining satisfactory Compliance procedures, including establishing and satisfactorily maintaining this Compliance Manual in accordance with the requirements of the applicable Anti-Money Laundering legislation in the LM from time to time; and - (b) make available the Compliance Manual at the time of examination or inspection by LABUAN FSA.
+- establishing and maintaining satisfactory Compliance procedures, including establishing and satisfactorily maintaining this Compliance Manual in accordance with the requirements of the applicable Anti-Money Laundering legislation in the LM from time to time; and - b. make available the Compliance Manual at the time of examination or inspection by LABUAN FSA.